FatkhulAmam/RefactoryTask/Q2/README.md

 5. Find users who are born in 1986.
 6. Find articles that contain "tips" on the title.
 7. Find articles published before August 2019.

+## How Run The Code ??
+1. Kill all node process on http://localhost:3000/
+2. open Q3 folder on terminal
+3. Run npm run json-server on terminal
+4. open new ternimal
+5. type node index.js in your terminal